oxidizing/sihl/template/README.md

 ## Getting started

 Create a local switch with `make switch`.
+If you get an error message asking whether you want to clean up the created switch, just say no with `n`.

-If the compilation of the dependencies failed, you can leave the created switch and run `make deps` to install the dependencies into the created switch later on.
+Run `make deps` to install the dependencies into the created switch.

+Run `make build` to build the project.

 Run `make sihl`, if you see a list of commands Sihl is installed and ready!

-Install the asset pipeline by running `npm install`.

 ## Development